LAB02-Research/HASS.Agent/README.md

 This type of application is prone to errors (due to fetching data from WMI, systemwide keybindings, etc).
 To manage exceptions, I use the excellent <a href="https://coderr.io" target="_blank">Coderr</a> platform.
 However, this does mean that exception information will be sent to their servers.
 This is **disabled** by default.

-If you'd like to help out, please set `EnableCoderrExceptionReporting` to `True` in **HASS.Agent.exe.config**.
+If you'd like to help out, please enable `exception reporting` from the configuration window.
+No telemetry or periodic info will get sent.

-If you're experiencing bugs, please set `EnableExtendedLogging` to `True` in **HASS.Agent.exe.config**.
+If you're experiencing bugs, please enable `extended logging` from the configuration window.
 Restart HASS.Agent and wait for the bug to occur.
 Afterwards, please attach the relevant logfile from the **Logs** subfolder in your ticket.

-Note that if you only enable this option, nothing will get sent to Coderr.
+Remember to disable afterwards to prevent your logs from growing too large.
+Note that if you only enable this option, **nothing** will get sent to Coderr.

 ----